esc0rtd3w/ps3-library-functions/README.md

 # ps3-library-functions
-Collection of PS3 Library Functions Using FNIDS
+Collection of PS3 Library Functions

 ** THIS LIST IS NOT COMPLETE YET! **